AvrilHunter/RainbowSong/README.md

 If I added more code into line 7 then does it make all of the below not look like a good change?

+Adding a line at 9 = what does this do NEW 2

 I am adding more information on 7th Feb
 Now I am going to edit this again but in VSC